Mind the Gap

 Each player is presented as their character.

-With a few insights in, and a mountain of data from our experts and worker interviews, we began building.
+With a few insights in, and a mountain of data from our experts and worker interviews, I started building the screens.

 We conducted workshops within the class and learned so much from each other's diverse work experience.
 Through this variety, however, there were certain factors that were very similar, factors that worked.